Slain Nevada woman's brother seeks a positive from her death

 "We need to take whatever peace we can get from that,” he said.

 Sunday's gathering was surrounded by ribbons in rainbow colors — Irion’s favorite — which continue to flutter from sign posts along main street just off I-80.
-The town was founded more than a century ago along a man-made canal that was built in 1905 as part of the first irrigation project in the U.S. West, intended to help “make the desert bloom” and attract settlers.
+The town was founded more than a century ago along a canal that was built as part of the U.S. West's first irrigation project, intended to help “make the desert bloom” and attract settlers.

 Valley, 42, served as a Navy submarine nuclear machinist mate stationed in Bangor, Washington, from 2009-16 and now works as a critical facilities engineer for Apple.